AmeliaSZK/CoulAdj-Py/README.md

   "Recording ratios" means to write them in all_sizes.tsv (CoulAdj-Py) $
 ```
+_(The example is outdated, and now it takes about 8 seconds on my machine)_

 ### Calculation example
 With the example above, this is how you would calculate what to record in `all_sizes.tsv`: